Persecution and Resistance of Jehovah's Witnesses

 Whereas the earlier, differently worded declarations, which often involved only an admission of guilt, were signed by about 10 percent of Jehovah's Witnesses in the concentration camps and up to 50 percent in the prisons, mostly without effect on their renewed underground activity as Jehovah's Witnesses after release, the unified "declaration" is no longer signed by most Jehovah's Witnesses.

 In it, the faith of Jehovah's Witnesses is described as "false doctrine," and the Bible Students Association is accused of pursuing "anti-state goals" under the "guise of religious activity."
 The signatory declares: "I have therefore turned away completely from this organization and have also inwardly freed myself from the teachings of this sect."
-The "declaration" commits to denunciation of other Bible Students and to integration into the "national community".
+The "Declaration" obliges them to denounce other Bible Students and to integrate into the "national community".

 The SS's targeted terror against Jehovah's Witnesses in the concentration camps intensifies in 1939/40, with death rates rising sharply.

 Since the beginning of the war, conscientious objection is punished by death.
 By 1945, 282 Jehovah's Witnesses are executed for conscientious objection.
-Another 55 conscientious objectors die in prison or in penal units.
+Numerous conscientious objectors die in prison or in punitive units.

 The "Verordnung zur Ergänzung der Strafvorschriften zum Schutz der Wehrkraft des deutschen Volkes" (Decree Supplementing the Criminal Regulations for the Protection of the Military Strength of the German People) is issued and replaces the "Reichstag Fire Decree" of February 28, 1933, in legal action against Jehovah's Witnesses.
 This also makes the attitude punishable, not only the activity, combined with an increase in punishment.